Home Insurance Facts and Statistics: Coverage & Claims

 - Flooding: Homeowners would need to purchase a separate flood insurance policy from the National Flood Insurance Program (NFIP) or a private flood insurance company in order to be covered for flood damage.

-- Acts of war and acts by the government: For instance, property that's seized by the government through eminent domain wouldn't be covered.
+- Acts of war and acts by the government: For instance, property that the government seizes through eminent domain wouldn't be covered.

 - Nuclear accidents: Damage from nuclear accidents would typically be covered by the nuclear power plant involved.